 Polyphonic Social is an annual Liquid Architecture program in partnership with Abbotsford Convent supported by the City of Yarra through the Creative Yarra grants program.

 The organisers and artists acknowledge the Wurundjeri people of the Kulin Nation as the first owners of this country, and we recognise that sovereignty was never ceded.
 We pay our respects to their Elders, past, present and emerging.
-We would like to reflect that active and respectful listening is inherent in acknowledgement.project partners
+We would like to reflect that active and respectful listening is inherent in acknowledgement.reviews documentation project partners